-- 11. The improved performance of the national energy sectors of the member countries is of critical importance for the achievement of greater benefits from regional energy cooperation.
+- 11. The improved performance of the national energy sectors of the participating countries is of critical importance for the achievement of greater benefits from regional energy cooperation.
 Therefore both domestic and cross-border investments will be pursued. - 12.
-The domestic investments will focus on: (i) loss reduction; (ii) rehabilitation of existing assets; (iii) least-cost system expansion; (iv) decentralization of heating options; (v) retrofits for mitigation of pollution; (vi) elimination of gas flaring; (vii) developing alternatives and renewable energy sources, and (vii) capacity building. - 13.
-The cross-border investments will be pursued with mutual agreement among all relevant parties in the following key areas: (i) transmission for trade, (ii) facilitation of access/transit to third country energy markets; (iii) production for export, (iv) development of energy resources on a joint/cooperative basis; (v) integration of energy markets, (vi) capacity building for energy trade, (vii) Clean Development projects, and (viii) investments abroad to access energy resources there.
+The domestic investments will focus on energy efficiency and clean energy.
+Energy efficiency investments will encompass efficiency improvements in energy production, transportation, distribution and energy use and will cover such areas as: (i) loss reduction; (ii) rehabilitation of existing assets; (iii) least-cost system expansion and operation; (iv) appropriate heating options; (v) commercialization of energy operations; and (vi) upgrading end-use equipment, facilities and buildings (including other demand side management measures).
+Clean energy investments will include such aspects as: (i) retrofits for mitigation of pollution; (ii) reduction of fuel resources used per unit of goods produced; (iii) elimination of gas flaring; and (iv) developing alternative and renewable energy sources, - 13.
+The cross-border investments will focus on production of ecologically clean energy and energy trade and will be pursued with mutual agreement among all relevant parties in the following key areas: (i) cross border energy transmission, (ii) facilitation of access/transit to third country energy markets; (iii) production for export, (iv) development of energy resources on a joint/cooperative basis respecting the laws of relevant states for protecting nature; (v) integration of energy markets, (vi) capacity building for energy trade, (vii) projects under Clean Development Mechanism and carbon finance, and (viii) investments abroad to access energy resources there.
 (Key prospective "bold stroke" projects of regional importance are shown in Appendices 4 and 5)